There are lots of fairly simple things your club can do to be as welcoming and inclusive as possible to female members.

 - Inappropriate or sexist attitudes and behaviour should be challenged and not tolerated.

-- Instructors should be DBS checked.
+- Instructors who are actively/regularly teaching young people should be DBS checked.
 More on the DBS disclosure process and the BSAC Safeguarding Policy.